partykit/partykit/apps/docs/src/content/docs/guides/building-a-real-time-websocket-server.md

 This will automatically open a WebSocket connection to the PartyKit server at `ws://localhost:1999/party/my-room`, and send a greeting message.

 The `room` id, in this case `"my-room"`, uniquely identifies the party that you're connecting to.
-Each time you use a new room id, we create a new PartyServer instance.
+Each time you use a new room id, a new PartyServer instance is created.

-This means that two clients connecting with the same room id will always be connected to the same server, and can communicate to each other.
-This also means that creating new server instances is as easy as using a new id.
+This means that two clients connecting with the same `room` id will always be connected to the same server and can communicate to each other.
+In other words, creating new server instances is as easy as using a new id.

 ### Handling incoming messages